 What Can Dr. Allen Do For You

 Guiding the people of Venice into happy, healthy, active and independent lives is what we do.
-All treatments are 1-on-1 in the comfort of your home, office or location of your choice.
+All treatments are 1-on-1 in our private clinic or in your home if you opt for mobile services.
 We offer a wide range of convenient hours, including evenings and weekends.
-If you have any questions or concerns that Dr. Allen could help you with then please feel free to reach out today at (904) 537 – 0301 or firstname.lastname@example.org.
+If you have any questions or concerns that Dr. Allen could help you with then please feel free to reach out today at (941) 313 – 2171 or email@example.com.

-If you’re in Venice but on the fence about whether or not physical therapy would benefit you then Your Place PT offers completely free initial session.
-Dr. Allen will come to you and perform a thorough evaluation to determine if physical therapy would help you.
-We believe you should see the value we can bring to your life prior to making any financial commitment.
+If you’re in Venice but on the fence about whether or not physical therapy would benefit you then Your Place PT offers comprehensive full-body assessments.
+Dr. Allen will perform a thorough evaluation to determine if physical therapy would help you.

 Some of Our Services Include:

 Common Issues That Are Preventable or Treatable with Physical Therapy

 OA is a condition that is associated with age but not all those who are over 60 are suffering from it.
 Common symptoms of OA include pain, stiffness and swelling in the joint which can become extremely limiting.
 Maintenance of strength, mobility and proper movement mechanics can significantly reduce one’s risk of developing OA which, when severe enough, often results in surgical procedures such as shoulder, hip and knee replacements or spinal surgeries.